MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/word-templates.md

 Template-enabled reports are Report Writer reports that have a Microsoft Word Template document associated with them.
 When enabled the option to print becomes available in the Report Destination window.
 ![Form](media/enabledtemplates01.png)

 ### Report definition

 Word Templates are based on the Standard report definition in Report Writer.
 Report definition is needed for:

-•	Defining which tables are used for the report.
+* Defining which tables are used for the report.
-•	Specifying how data is sorted.
+* Specifying how data is sorted.
-•	Determining which section, the report has
+* Determining which section, the report has
-•	Specifying which fields are in each section.
+* Specifying which fields are in each section.
-•	Defining calculated values that appear on the report.
+* Defining calculated values that appear on the report.

 Microsoft Word does not perform these actions; it simply displays the report that has been rendered.

 ### Word template document

 The word template document defines the layout of a report.

 It contains the report definition details such as sections in the report, fields in each section, and any static text values defined for the report.
 This information is gathered from the report definition, and then embedded into the word template when created.

 ### How Word Templates are processed
 When you choose Template as the Report Type, the assigned Microsoft Word document will be used to generate the output of the report.

-1. The Microsoft Dynamics GP runtime uses the report definition within Microsoft Dynamics GP to generate an XML file that contains both the report definition and the data for the report.
+1.The Microsoft Dynamics GP runtime uses the report definition within Microsoft Dynamics GP to generate an XML file that contains both the report definition and the data for the report.
-2. The assigned Word Template document is then retrieved.
+2.The assigned Word Template document is then retrieved.
-3. The XML and Word Template are passed to the Template Processing Engine, which combines them to produce the completed Microsoft Word Template for the report.
+3.The XML and Word Template are passed to the Template Processing Engine, which combines them to produce the completed Microsoft Word Template for the report.

 ## Report Template Design

 ### Document structure
 The Word Template document is a standard Microsoft Word document.
 When rendered from Microsoft Dynamics GP, the additional information from the report definition is embedded into the document.
 Several tables in the word template document define the overall structure.
 All content that is displayed in the generated Microsoft Word document is placed inside these tables.

+> [!NOTE]
-**NOTE**Any text that is not within one of these tables will not be included in the generated word template.
+> Any text that is not within one of these tables will not be included in the generated word template.

 ### Page header table

-•	Placed in the Header section of the Microsoft Word document.
+* Placed in the Header section of the Microsoft Word document.
-•	Corresponds to the Page Header section on the standard Report Writer report.
+* Corresponds to the Page Header section on the standard Report Writer report.
-•	Content is displayed at the top of every page of the generated report.
+* Content is displayed at the top of every page of the generated report.
-•	Examples: report date, current user, page number, logo.
+* Examples: report date, current user, page number, logo.

 ### Report header table

-•	Located at the beginning of the Microsoft Word document.
+* Located at the beginning of the Microsoft Word document.
-•	Corresponds to the Report Header section on the standard Report Writer report.
+* Corresponds to the Report Header section on the standard Report Writer report.
-•	Content is displayed only one time at the beginning of the report.
+* Content is displayed only one time at the beginning of the report.
-•	Examples: Company information, customer/vendor information such as address’
+* Examples: Company information, customer/vendor information such as address

 ### Body table

-•	Located after the Report Header table in the Microsoft Word document.
+* Located after the Report Header table in the Microsoft Word document.
-•	Corresponds to the Body content and any additional Headers and/or Footers.
+* Corresponds to the Body content and any additional Headers and/or Footers.
-•	Contains main content ‘guts’ of the report.
+* Contains main content ‘guts’ of the report.
-•	Has multiple rows.
+* Has multiple rows.
-•	One row for the actual report body, then an additional nested row for each additional header/footer. (example: item description, line-item comments)
+* One row for the actual report body, then an additional nested row for each additional header/footer.

+  (example: item description, line-item comments)

 ### Report footer table

-•	Located at the end of the Microsoft Word document.
+* Located at the end of the Microsoft Word document.
-•	Corresponds to the Report Footer section on the standard Report Writer report.
+* Corresponds to the Report Footer section on the standard Report Writer report.
-•	Content is displayed only one time at the end of the report.
+* Content is displayed only one time at the end of the report.
-•	Examples.
+* Examples.
 Document totals, document comments, terms/conditions

 ### Page footer table

-•	Located in the footer of the Microsoft Word document.
+* Located in the footer of the Microsoft Word document.
-•	Corresponds to the page footer for the standard Report Writer report.
+* Corresponds to the page footer for the standard Report Writer report.
-•	Content is displayed at the bottom of every page of the generated report.
+* Content is displayed at the bottom of every page of the generated report.
-•	Examples: report page number, business address, etc.
+* Examples: report page number, business address, etc.

 ### Fields, captions, and legends

 The fields, captions, and legends are the specific data points that link the word template to the report definition.

-How to remove a field, caption, or legend from a word template.
+#### How to remove a field, caption, or legend from a word template.

-1. Click on the item within the word template document.
+1.Click on the item within the word template document.
 The tag containing the name of the report definition field will be displayed.
-2. Click on the tag to select it.
+2.Click on the tag to select it.
-3. Remove the item by pressing the Delete or Backspace buttons.
+3.Remove the item by pressing the Delete or Backspace buttons.

 ### Displaying item properties

 The item properties will show what section of the report data the item originated from.
 To display the Content Control Properties, select by clicking the item in the word template.
 In the Developer tab, click Properties under the Controls group.

+> [!NOTE]
-**NOTE**The tag field in the Content Control Properties window indicates which section of the report definition the value is from.
+> The tag field in the Content Control Properties window indicates which section of the report definition the value is from.

 ### Bookmarks

 A bookmark identifies and labels a specific section or location within a document that can be used to identify for future reference.

 In Microsoft Dynamics GP there are 5 default bookmarks.
 These bookmarks are used in conjunction with the XML on the template to determine where on the Microsoft Word document your report information should be placed.

 #### Viewing Bookmarks

 First, you will want to make sure that Bookmarks are visible on the document you are viewing.

-1. In Microsoft Word, File menu, Advanced tab, Show document content section.
+1.In Microsoft Word, File menu, Advanced tab, Show document content section.
-2. Check the box next to option “Show bookmarks”.
+2.Check the box next to option “Show bookmarks”.

   Now that we know bookmarks icon is enabled and you can see them on the word template, you can use the following direction to see which bookmarks on your document.

+  > [!TIP]
-*Bookmarks appear as a grey capital I or roman numeral 1.
+  > Bookmarks appear as a grey capital I or roman numeral 1.

-Open the Microsoft Dynamics GP Word Template via directly opening the .docx file or clicking Modify in Template Maintenance on the specific Word Template.
+3. Open the Microsoft Dynamics GP Word Template via directly opening the .docx file or clicking Modify in Template Maintenance on the specific Word Template.

-1. In Microsoft Word, click into any of the tables that contain data on the template, go to the Insert menu, Links section, select Bookmark.
+4.In Microsoft Word, click into any of the tables that contain data on the template, go to the Insert menu, Links section, select Bookmark.

 Reference the following “map” of a report template document to see where the bookmarks are located.

+> [!NOTE]
-**NOTE** *StartTempalteDocumentBookmark and EndTemplateDocumentBookmark are used only for calculating page numbers for report template document.
+> StartTemplateDocumentBookmark and EndTemplateDocumentBookmark are used only for calculating page numbers for report template document.
 They do not identify tables in the report template document.
+>
-*To be found by the template processing engine in Microsoft Dynamics GP, these bookmarks must not be located within the fields, captions, or legends used for the report.
+> To be found by the template processing engine in Microsoft Dynamics GP, these bookmarks must not be located within the fields, captions, or legends used for the report.
+>
-*Word Templates that are generated via the Word Template generator may not necessarily have all these bookmarks.
+> Word Templates that are generated via the Word Template generator may not necessarily have all these bookmarks.
 This varies based on what is included on the Report Writer report xml file used when generating a template.

 ### Company Logo

 Each company in Microsoft Dynamics GP can have an image assigned that is to be displayed on the Microsoft Word template reports.
 Assigned in the Image Assignment window (Administration >> Reports >> Template Configuration >> Images).
 Typically, this logo is placed in the Page Header table for the word template.

-To add a company image to the word template, complete the following steps:
+#### To add a company image to the word template

 1. Create a cell to contain the image.
 In the word template, create a table call in the location where you want the image to appear.
 2. Add a Picture Content Control.